dongfang98/Final-Project-Hospital-Management-System/README.md

 - Medical Professionals (Nurses and Doctors)
   - Browse Patients
   - Assign a medical device to a Patient
-  - Assign Alert and scheduling for medical measurement, e.g., Patient to measure blood pressure daily.
+  - Assign Alert and scheduling for medical measurement, e.g.,
+Patient to measure blood pressure daily.
 MP will receive an alert if it not done.
 Temperature is higher or lower than a value.
-MP will get an alert if the measurement is outside acceptable range
+MP will get an alert if the measurement is outside acceptable range.
   - MP can input data for any patient
   - MP can chat with patients using text, voice or videos.
   - MP can read transcripts of Patient uploaded videos and messages